2022 NCAA Division I men's basketball championship game: Game summary

 The score evened at 65 following two free throws by Manek, and North Carolina took a 69–68 lead with 1:41 remaining following a layup by Manek.
 After McCormack made a go-ahead jumper at 1:21, Love had his shot blocked out-of-bounds on a drive.
 After the ensuing inbound, Carolina missed a shot, but the Tar Heels got the offensive rebound.
-Bacot received the ball and was driving to the basket when he turned his ankle and fell to the ground in pain.
+Bacot received the ball and was driving to the basket when he turned his ankle and fell to the ground in pain (due to the floor giving out).
 He turned the ball over, then limped off the court and was not able to return.
 Manek then guarded McCormack instead of Bacot, who was a better defender, and the Jayhawks' big man made a jumper over Manek to increase the lead to three.
 The Tar Heels missed their final four shots, including Love's desperation three-pointer at the final buzzer.
 The Jayhawks won 72–69, outscoring the Tar Heels 47–29 in the second half.

 The 16-point deficit that Kansas overcame was the largest ever to win a men's national championship game, surpassing the previous record of 15 points by Loyola-Chicago in 1963.
 The Jayhawks 15-point hole at halftime was the largest second-half comeback in a championship, eclipsing Kentucky's 10-point rally in 1998.
 Agbaji finished with 12 points and was named the NCAA Tournament MOP.
 McCormack and Wilson led the Jayhawks with 15 points each.
 Braun scored 10 of his 12 in the second half, when Martin also had 11 of his 14.
 Bacot ended with 15 points and 15 rebounds, becoming the first to record a double-double in all six tournament games.
 North Carolina made just 11 of its 40 shots in the second half.
 This was Kansas's fourth national championship in school history and the second under head coach Bill Self.